muhsinking/notebook/content/essays/Everything happens for a reason.md

 Unlike the first story, this one rarely has much truth to it.
 It's simply impossible to know whether anything that happens is actually “for the best”, and that some other chain of events wouldn’t have lead to a happier outcome.

 Take my rejected job application—who could possibly say definitively whether this was "for the best"?
 I might have been incredibly happy working at [company], or unspeakably miserable.
 Maybe getting rejected saved my life, because I was fated to get hit by a bus on my way to orientation.
-Or maybe NOW I’m going to get hit by a bus, and I would have been spared if only I was working from home. _[Ahhh!]_
+Or maybe NOW I’m going to get hit by a bus, and I would have been spared if only I was working from home.
+Ahhh!

 One of the great frustrations of being alive is that we can’t see beyond the cresting wave of the present moment.
-We don’t get to know how things might have been, if had we made a different choices.* We only know how they are—and even that we have a blurry sense of things.
+We don’t get to know how things might have been, if we made a different choices.[^2] We only know how they are—and even that we have a blurry sense of things.
 So rather than mourn our failures forever, it's easier to edit the story after the fact, telling ourselves that we’d be even worse off if things had gone otherwise.
 Which isn’t to say that it’s impossible to employ reason to guess at what might have been, just that we’re often quick to brush our troubles under the rug, declaring “it’s all for the best,” even when there isn’t much evidence to support that conclusion.

-_*[Ted Chiang investigates the antithesis of this—i.e. what if you could peer into an alternate universe where you made a different choice—in his short story titled “Anxiety is the Dizziness of Freedom”.
-In it, Chiang proposes (and I was convinced) that maybe it IS actually better that we don’t know what might have been.]_

 ---